 How does this affect my plan to transfer to another institution?

 If you plan to transfer out of Appalachian to another institution, be aware of the potential implications.
 Many institutions only accept a grade of C or higher for transfer credit rather than Pass/NC.
-Most schools should be coming out with information on how they will handle courses from this semester soon, so check with your intended institution often to see how they will be accepting credits from this spring semester.
+Check with your intended institution often to see how they will be accepting credits that have been moved to a P/NC format.

 How does this affect my plans to go to graduate school?